-Two PX-Series PDU devices can share power supply to their controllers via a designated port, so that when either controller fails to receive DC 12V power from its inlet(s), it continues to receive backup power from another PX-Series PDU device which functions properly and therefore remains to be accessible to users.
+Two devices can share power supply to their controllers via a designated port, so that when either controller fails to receive adequate power from its inlet(s), it continues to receive backup power from another device which functions properly and therefore remains accessible to users.

-For documentation purposes, the term "power-sharing mode" is used to describe the status when the PDU controller is receiving power from another PX-Series PDU device.
+For documentation purposes, the term "power-sharing mode" is used to describe the status when the PDU controller is receiving power from another device.

-Before making a power-sharing connection, first read Power-Sharing Configurations and Restrictions (on page 50), and remove unsupported equipment from BOTH PDUs.
+Before making a power-sharing connection, first read Power-Sharing Configurations and Restrictions (on page 51), and remove unsupported equipment from BOTH PDUs.